 Regardless of what the situation or context might be, without having the right insights on this, collected in the right way and at the right time – you’ll end up making assumptions about your hiring needs & hiring people that will stagnate your growth.

-For now, many organizations have placed too much emphasis on hiring employees that have similar or the exact same set of skills as their current team members.
+For now many organizations have placed too much emphasis on hiring employees that have similar or the exactly same set of skills as their current teams members.
 Thus, automatically assuming that these people will be successful at the company.
 Which is not necessarily a bad thing.
 However, most companies tend to forget that it’s also important to bridge the existing skill gaps within teams.

-On top of that, in already 2018 the World Economic Forum stated that by 2022, no less than 54% of all workers will need to update or replace their competencies as a result of rapid technological developments and an increasing digitalization that affects both our personal and professional lives.
+No less than 54% of all workers need to update or replace their competencies as a result of rapid technological developments and an increasing digitalization that affect both our personal and professional lives.

 If that is not taken into account, then you risk: